2014 Egyptian presidential election: Sisi endorsements

 A movement called Finish Your Favor claimed to have collected 26 million signatures asking el-Sisi to run for president.
 The Revolutionary Forces Bloc backed el-Sisi for president.
 Tamarod supported el-Sisi as did the Arab Democratic Nasserist Party and the Misr Balady front.
 The Moderate Front, which is a group made up of former jihadis, ex-members of the Muslim Brotherhood and ex-al-Gama'a al-Islamiyya members, supported el-Sisi.

 The New Wafd Party announced their support for el-Sisi on 7 April.
 The Free Egyptians Party announced on 27 April 2014 that it would back el-Sisi.
 The Nour Party announced their support for el-Sisi on 3 May.
-The Tagammu Party and Conference Party announced on 4 May 2014 that they would back el-Sisi for president.
+The Tagammu Party and Congress Party announced on 4 May 2014 that they would back el-Sisi for president.
 Moussa has stated that el-Sisi is the most qualified candidate for the presidency.
 Ex-President Hosni Mubarak stated in a phone interview that Egyptians should back Sisi, though Mubarak's lawyer has disputed the idea that Mubarak has commented about Sisi's candidacy.
 In that same interview, Mubarak criticized Sabahi, saying that he is "not fit" to be president.
-Anwar Sadat and Saad el-Shazly's families also backed el-Sisi.
+Former king Fuad II stated in an October 2013 interview with L'Illustré that he planned to back Sisi should he run for president.
+The families of Anwar Sadat and Saad el-Shazly also backed el-Sisi.
 The Egyptian Patriotic Movement announced on 13 May that it would support Sisi.